Snoqualmie Falls and Snoqualmie River from the Lower Observation Point

 Setting the Stage – Double R Diner Exterior

-In this Setting the Stage article, I’m taking a look at the exterior shots of the Double R Diner from Twin Peaks Seasons 1 and 2, Twin Peaks: Fire Walk With Me, and Twin Peaks: The Return (Season 3) on Showtime.
+In this Setting the Stage article, I’m taking a look at the exterior shots of the Double R Diner from the first two seasons of Twin Peaks, David Lynch’s Twin Peaks: Fire Walk With Me, and Twin Peaks: The Return on Showtime.
 The Double R Diner was a key location used throughout the series, so this article is rather lengthy.
-So grab a damn fine cup of coffee and a slice of cherry pie that’s “the best in the try-counties” and let’s begin.
+Grab a damn fine cup of coffee and a slice of cherry pie that’s “the best in the try-counties” and let’s begin.

 Double R Diner Location on Google Maps